stooke/graal/docs/reference-manual/tools/t-trace.md

 modify computed values, interrupt execution and quickly experiment with behavioral changes without modifying the application code.

-Warning: The T-Trace functionality is offered as a technology preview and requires to pass the `--experimental-options` option to enable the `--agentscript` instrument.
+Note: The T-Trace functionality is offered as a technology preview and requires to pass the `--experimental-options` option to enable the `--agentscript` instrument.